 But with the outcome of the box office results, that sequel is never going to happen.
 Some will say thank goodness to that, while I have a bit of a different view point.

 Sure, I didn’t want the version of Jem that ended up on screen to do well.
-I wanted Jon M. Chu and his band of weirdo staff to learn their lesson and be put into the time out corner of the room for their idiotic choices.
+I wanted Jon M. Chu and his band of weirdo staff to learn their lesson and be put into the time out corner of the room.
 But at the same time, this failure is another nail in the coffin when it comes to female-centric nostalgic properties getting the big screen respect they deserve, along with female leads in the Sci-Fi/Fantasy genre in general.

 So while the failure of this new Jem might please me in the revenge sort of way (much like Pizzaz gets pleasure from wrecking the Rockin’ Roadster), the overall results of this have me a bit scared.
 I want to live in a world where properties like Jem can be given the sort of treatment that at least matches Transformers.
 Despite its problems, they don’t disguise the general plot of the franchise or give it a slice-of-cake budget.
 Not that I want Michael Bay directing these movies, either.